BIH-CEI/rarelink/docs/background/rd_interoperability.rst

 future where more patients can receive timely diagnoses and access to effective treatments.

 -  FAIR Data Principles: Designed to improve the automated discovery and usability of data by machines while also facilitating its reuse by individuals (Findable, Accessible, Interoperable, Reusable).

 -  Interoperability: The ability of different systems, applications, or devices to connect and communicate in a coordinated manner without requiring effort from the end user.

--  Syntactic Interoperability: The ability of systems to communicate through compatible formats and protocols, such as JSON files, a format for sharing data in key-value pairs and arrays, using human-readable text.
+..
+Note:: Syntactic Interoperability: The ability of systems to communicate through
+    compatible formats and protocols, such as JSON files, a format for sharing data in key-value pairs and arrays, using human-readable text.

--  Semantic Interoperability: Ensures a shared and precise interpretation of medical data.
+..
+Note:: Semantic Interoperability: Ensures a shared and precise interpretation of
+    medical data.
 Uniform data structuring and codification enhance machine-to-machine communication, improving accuracy and outcomes.